 Éléonore James Bay Project – 100% Midland

-The Éléonore project, which encompasses the Éléonore Centre and West properties, is constituted of a total of 327 claims covering 172 square kilometres, and is located approximately 30 kilometres southwest from and in a geological environment similar to Goldcorp Inc.’s Éléonore deposit.
+The Éléonore project, which encompasses the Éléonore Centre and West properties, is constituted of a total of 327 claims covering 172 square kilometers, and is located approximately 30 kilometers southwest from and in a geological environment similar to Goldcorp Inc.’s Éléonore deposit.
 This world-class gold deposit contains proven reserves of 2.99 million tonnes at a grade of 6.27 g/t Au (0.60 Moz Au) and probable reserves of 21.58 million tonnes at a grade of 6.30 g/t Au (4.37 Moz Au).
 The deposit also contains a measured resource of 0.86 million tonnes at a grade of 8.03 g/t Au (0.22 Moz Au), an indicated resource of 4.33 million tonnes at a grade of 6.00 g/t Au (0.83 Moz Au) and an inferred resource of 12.09 million tonnes at a grade of 7.19 g/t Au (2.80 Moz Au).

 Prospecting conducted by Midland from 2009 to 2014 on the Éléonore Centre property identified the presence of several gold showings associated with quartz-tourmaline pyrite bearing veinlets occurring in sheared metasediments, as well as mafic and felsic metavolcanics which returned up to 18.8 g/t Au.
 In addition, the 2013 ground induced polarisation (“IP”) survey identified many north-south trending IP anomalies and several remain unexplained.
 The 2011 soil geochemistry survey allowed the delineation of a series of As-Cu-Sb anomalies clustered along a north-south-trending axis.
 The 2014 airborne high definition magnetic survey also identified the presence of an important north-south oriented structure associated with several gold showings and soil anomalies.

-Over the course of 2015, Midland completed a 30-kilometre induced polarization survey along the contact between volcanic and sedimentary rocks.
+Over the course of 2015, Midland completed a 30-kilometer induced polarization survey along the contact between volcanic and sedimentary rocks.
 A series of trenches were subsequently excavated to explain detected anomalies.
 This trenching campaign resulted in the discovery of a thick sequence of altered and mineralized conglomerates in sheared contact with mafic volcanic rocks.
 In 2016, Midland is planning to extend its prospecting campaign along the favourable contact as well as in the south part of the property.

 Platinum group element (“PGE”) project in the Labrador Trough (Quebec)